Cr0mb/Reddit-Scraper/README.md

 3. Run Script

-4. Enter the subreddit name when prompted.
+4. Enter the subreddit name when prompted

 5. Enter the number of posts to fetch